rackersteve/rackspace-how-to/content/cloud-servers/troubleshooth-the-nova-agent.md

 This article describes the `nova-agent` service on Linux&reg; servers in Rackspace Cloud.
 On Windows&reg; servers, this same service is called `Rackspace Cloud Server Agent`.

-### What is Nova-agent?
+### What is `nova-agent`?

-Nova-agent is a vital service for all virtualized servers in the Rackspace public cloud.
-While a cloud server is operational, nova-agent provides a way to interact with the server through the API or the Cloud Control Panel.
+`nova-agent` is a vital service for all virtualized servers in the Rackspace public cloud.
+While a cloud server is operational, `nova-agent` provides a way to interact with the server through the API or the Cloud Control Panel.
-Nova-agent enables components outside the server to control the server by sending messages through the Xen&reg; XenStore file system.
-For example, when an authorized user of the Cloud Control Panel sends the server a request to reset a password, the Cloud Control Panel writes the request to XenStore, and nova-agent then reads from XenStore and informs the server.
+`nova-agent` enables components outside the server to control the server by sending messages through the Xen&reg; XenStore file system.
+For example, when an authorized user of the Cloud Control Panel sends the server a request to reset a password, the Cloud Control Panel writes the request to XenStore, and `nova-agent` then reads from XenStore and informs the server.

 ### How does `nova-agent` affect my server?

-When you initialize a cloud server, nova-agent performs startup functions such as configuring the server's network, establishing its hostname, and setting its root or admin passwords.
+When you initialize a cloud server, `nova-agent` performs startup functions such as configuring the server's network, establishing its hostname, and setting its root or admin passwords.

-Normal operation of a cloud server requires nova-agent to remain active.
-Disabling or removing nova-agent can result in issues with the server interfacing with the host environment.
+Normal operation of a cloud server requires `nova-agent` to remain active.
+Disabling or removing `nova-agent` can result in issues with the server interfacing with the host environment.
 We do not recommend removing or disabling the service on your server.

-### Nova-agent dependencies
+### `nova-agent` dependencies

-Nova-agent relies on another service being started and running on the server first, **xe-linux-distribution** (in some operating systems it is called **xe-daemon**.)
+`nova-agent` relies on another service being started and running on the server first, **xe-linux-distribution** (in some operating systems it is called **xe-daemon**.)
 This service is responsible for allowing the virtual machine (VM) to communicate with the hypervisor via XenStore.
-The xe-guest-utilities package, which is installed by default on all Linux servers on the Rackspace Cloud, provides the xe-linux-distribution service.
-Because nova-agent relies on XenStore to function, you should make sure that xe-linux-distribution starts *before* the nova-agent service.
+The **xe-guest-utilities** package, which is installed by default on all Linux servers on the Rackspace Cloud, provides the **xe-linux-distribution** service.
+Because `nova-agent` relies on XenStore to function, you should make sure that **xe-linux-distribution** starts *before* the `nova-agent` service.

 On Windows servers, the dependency is known as **Citrix Xen Windows Guest Agent**.
 This service performs the same duties as the **xe-linux-distribution** does for a Linux server.
 This service also comes installed, and starts automatically, by